mongodb/mongo-go-driver/options-design/DESIGN.md

 # Options Design
+## Motivation
 The design for options uses [self referential functions](https://commandcenter.blogspot.com/2014/01/self-referential-functions-and-design.html) and a constructor type in the mongo package for creating these.
 This design does not make it easy to discover which options are valid for which methods.
-Additionally, this methods limits the ways in which users can bundle together options as they are passed through their application.
-This design builds on top of the self referential options design while adopting a new design for the options constructor that enables a better discovery and bundling experience.
-This design also allows the core API to separate two options that have the same driver API name but different command names.
-Finally, this design ensures that users are not directly exposed to the core/options package, which has caused confusion in the past.
+Additionally, this method limits the ways in which users can bundle together options as they are passed through their application.

+The design propsed in this document builds on top of the self referential options design while adopting a new design for the options constructor that enables a better discovery and bundling experience.
+It also allows the core API to separate two options that have the same driver API name but different command names.
+Finally, the design in this document ensures that users are not directly exposed to the core/options package, which has caused confusion in the past.

 ## High Level Design
 This design uses namespace packages, and interfaces, types, and functions within those